matthewelse/llambda/ideas.md

 - [ ] Optimisations that use the fact that we know certain values are OCaml (2n+1) integers.
 - [ ] Pass r14 and r15 as arguments to functions, and return them from functions.
 This would allow us to relax ocamlopt's use of r14 and r15 as global variables.
+- [ ] Use Rust's LLVM wrapper library to add debug information.
+- [ ] Change external/llvm/setup.sh to use dune.